awslabs/aws-deployment-framework/CONTRIBUTING.md

 - A reproducible test case or series of steps
 - The version of our code being used
-- For deployment related bugs, please include the details returns by the following command as executed on the development machine:
+- For deployment related bugs, please include the details returned by the following command as executed on the development machine:
   `make report_versions`
 - Any modifications you have made relevant to the bug